What to do in London for free

 What's the time Big Ben?

-If you’re looking to spend time in London without spending money it’s best to head to the River Thames.
-You can walk along both sides for almost the entire length of its journey through London and you’ll get to see most of the major sites.
-These include Tower Bridge, Tower of London, The Houses of Parliament, St Paul’s Cathedral, London Eye, Westminster Abbey and the Millennium Bridge.
-There’re always plenty of things going on at the South Bank.
+1. Take in the sights: One of the best free things to do in London is simply to head over to the River Thames.
+You can walk along both sides for almost the entire length of its journey through the city, and you’ll get to see most of the major sights.
+These include Tower Bridge, Tower of London, The Houses of Parliament, St Paul’s Cathedral, London Eye, Westminster Abbey, Trafalgar Square and the Millennium Bridge.
+There’re always plenty of things going on at the South Bank too.

-Away from the river, you’ve also got places like Nelson’s Column, The Gherkin and the Monument.
+Away from the river, you’ve also got places in central London like Nelson’s Column, The Gherkin and the Monument.
 At Buckingham Palace and Horseguards Parade you can watch the changing of the guard once a day.

 And if you want something a little different, then the Barbican or St Pancras International make interesting places to wander.

-Film London reckon that there are about 30 crews filming in the capital on any given day.
-(Not all of them Hollywood movies, mind.)
+2. Go film spotting: Film London reckon that there are about 30 crews filming in the capital on any given day.
+(Not all of them are Hollywood movies, mind.)
 The giveaways are big trucks and lots of people running around with headphones and clipboards; but to find them you need to look for the little temporary signs attached to lampposts, normally with mystery letters on them.

 Unless you’re prepared to pay, or know someone who works in one of the tall skyscrapers, the best free view of the city is a little trek out.
 Get the tube or bus north to Parliament Hill on Hampstead Heath.
 Alternatively, go to Greenwich Park in the south.

-London may be one of the busiest capitals in the world, but it’s also one of the greenest.
-Hyde Park is the city’s largest open space, so try not to get lost.
-Royal parks include St James’s Park, The Regent’s Park and Green Park, which are great for both people and nature watching.
+4. Parks: London may be one of the busiest capitals in the world, but it’s also got plenty of green spaces.
+Hyde Park is high on the list of places to visit in London for free.
+It’s also the city’s largest open space – so try not to get lost.
+Royal parks include St James’s Park, Regent’s Park and Green Park, which are great for both people and nature watching.

-Whatever your interests, there’s bound to be a venue to capture your imagination.
-Not only are the main museums free, such as the British Museum and the Science Museum, but you can also take advantage of more obscure ones such as the Sir John Soane’s Museum, or the Bank of England Museum.
+6. Museums & exhibitions: There’s bound to be a museum or exhibition in London to capture your imagination.
+Not only are the main museums free, like the British Museum and the Science Museum, but you can also take advantage of more obscure ones such as the Sir John Soane’s Museum, or the Bank of England Museum.
 The British Library is also free to visit and often has some great exhibitions.
-If art appeals to you, the Tate and Tate Modern are a must see; all permanent galleries are free and you only have to cough up for the visiting exhibitions.
+If art appeals to you, the Tate and Tate Modern are a must; all permanent galleries are free and you only have to cough up for the visiting exhibitions.

 Entry to each building is free, but buying the guide helps support the event.

-But perhaps the all-time favourite place for window shopping in London is Camden Market, packed with clothes and antiques to haggle over.
-Other markets worth exploring include Portobello Road, which has the world’s largest antique market, Spitalfields for its East End charm and Covent Garden, which is a cool place to find free street entertainment, although you may feel obliged to donate a quid or two.
+But perhaps the all-time favourite place for window shopping in London is Camden Market, packed with clothes and antiques to haggle over in a truly unique setting.
+Other markets worth exploring include Portobello Road, which has the world’s largest antique market, Spitalfields in East London for its East End charm and Covent Garden, which is a cool place to find free street entertainment, although you may feel obliged to donate a quid or two.

 Opportunities include game shows, news programmes, comedy shows and chat shows.
-Visit Tvrecordings or BBC Shows to see what’s on offer.
+Visit Lost in TV or BBC Shows to see what’s on offer.

 Next Steps